 Whether your blog is intended for a small or large audience, HostGator can help.
-Some of the service's plans include free SEO tools to help your posts rank higher on the search engine results page (SERP).
+Some of the service's plans include free SEO tools to help your posts rank higher on the search engine results pages.

-HostGator's drag-and-drop builder makes formatting your blog simple and the cPanel includes website statistics to help you evaluate how your content is performing.
+HostGator's drag-and-drop builder makes formatting your blog simple, and the administrator panel includes website statistics to help you evaluate how your content is performing.

 4. GoDaddy Blog Hosting

-GoDaddy allows you to easily design an attractive blog plus manage social accounts for easy content sharing.
-The service offers regular security monitoring plus site backups and one-click data restore, so you'll never have to be concerned about losing your blog content.
+GoDaddy allows you to easily design an attractive blog, plus manage social accounts for easy content sharing.
+The service offers regular security monitoring, site backups, and one-click data restore, so you'll never have to be concerned about losing your blog content.